Freelance writing seems like the ultimate dream come true, doesn’t it?

 Same is the case with my blog content planning and blog editing services.

-This is the one page that require very little content.
+This is the one page that requires very little content.
 But I wouldn’t suggest you leave it blank.
 Include your email address, phone number (optional), social media links, and your working hours.

 I like to tell clients how long it takes me to respond too.
 It helps manage expectations of when to hear from me.